Beren Yeşilırmak: Youth career

 Yeşilırmak, who was born in Mersin on June 1, 2005, started volleyball in Mersin Yenişehir.
 After her education at Mersin Toros College, she transferred to the Galatasaray youth team in 2017.

 Club career

 Galatasaray

 She was included in the Galatasaray A Team squad in the 2019-20 season.

 On 13 October 2019, Galatasaray HDI Sigorta Women's Volleyball Team faced Nilüfer Belediye on the road in the first week match of the Vestel Venus Sultans League of the 2019-20 volleyball season.
 Beren entered the game in the 2nd set of the match and used the service, wearing the Galatasaray jersey for the first time in an official match.

 On February 7, 2022, Galatasaray extended the contract of Yeşilırmak for 2 more years.

 İstanbul Büyükşehir Belediyespor (loan)

 She played for İstanbul Büyükşehir Belediyespor with a double license on loan in the 2021–22 season.
 Istanbul team competed in the Turkish Women's First Volleyball League.

+International career

+Yeşilırmak was called up to the Turkey national team, and won the gold medal at the 2026 Mediterranean Games in Taranto, Italy.